-Executive Proposed Policy Amendment Rationale Effect Compliance Review through 1984 to implement interest in more detailed the 1964 Comprehensive long-range planning for Plan, and 1985 through unincorporated rural and 1994 to implement the urban communities in 2014 1984 Comprehensive Plan. by providing funding (( for Since then, there have only the Department of Permitting been minor updates to and Environmental Review)) community plans that were to re-initiate a subarea processed through updates planning program.
+Executive Proposed Policy A mendment Rationale Effect Compliance Review through 1984 to implement interest in more detailed the 1964 Comprehensive long-range planning for Plan, and 1985 through unincorporated rural and 1994 to implement the urban communities in 2014 1984 Comprehensive Plan. by providing funding ((for Since then, there have only the Department of Permitting been minor updates to and Environmental Review)) community plans that were to re-initiate a subarea processed through updates planning program.
 The to the Comprehensive policies in this chapter are Plan. based on these historical adopted Community Plans and will be updated as part of the community planning process in coming years.
-In Chapter 11 Community Ser vice Area Subarea Planning, Updates to description of Clarifies for the public The King Yes, in starting on page 11-2, amend as follows: subarea plans to reflect their the primary focus on County Code PRD.
-A. Planning Framewo rk and Geography focus on land use. land use in subarea directs these • rehensive Plan the geographical plans. plans to focus on land use. boundaries of the County's seven Community Service Areas will on land use. be used as the framework for subarea plans created and amended from that point forward.
-Subarea plans will be developed for the six rural Community Service Areas, and for the five remaining SIA TUTAI COMMUNITY SCIVICE A. icas, and for the five femaning
+In Chapter 11 Community Serv rice Area Subarea Planning, Updates to description of Clarifies for the public The King Yes, in starting on page 11-2, amend a as follows: subarea plans to reflect their the primary focus on County Code PRD.
+A. Planning Framewor rk and Geography focus on land use. land use in subarea directs these Beginning with the 2016 Compr · plans. plans to focus 6 6 1 on land use. - n Community Service Areas will be used as the framework for subarea plans created and amended from that point forward.
+Subarea six rural Community Service Ar eas, and for the five remaining

 Executive Proposed Policy Amendment Rationale Effect Compliance Review large urban unincorporated potential annexation areas.
 The primary focus of subarea plans will be on land use issues in these subarea geographies.
 In Chapter 11 Community Service Area Subarea Planning, See Standardize plan update Same.
 Same.
 Same. starting on page 11-3, amend as follows: terminology.
 B. Planning Schedule Below is the schedule for subarea planning using the Community Service Area geography.
-Reviewing all six rural Community Service Area subareas and five large urban Potential Annexation Areas over the course of an approximately thirteen year period (while pausing the subarea planning process during the ((Eight- Year )) eight-year update of the Comprehensive Plan) at both the broad, policy level and at the local, community level with detailed planning will facilitate a more equitable planning process.
+Reviewing all six rural Community Service Area subareas and five large urban Potential Annexation Areas over the course of an approximately thirteen year period (while pausing the subarea planning process during the ((Eight- Year)) eight-year update of the Comprehensive Plan) at both the broad, policy level and at the local, community level with detailed planning will facilitate a more equitable planning process.
 The plan sequencing was determined by subarea plans already underway, the ability to partner with other jurisdictions, anticipated land use changes within a Community Service Area, and striving for a countywide geographic balance in alternating years.
 The anticipated duration of each subarea planning process will be two years, which includes time for community engagement, plan development, and Council review and adoption.